daronphang/coding_resources/python/flask/context_globals.md

 ## Application & Request Contexts:
 Contexts enable Flask to make certain variables globally accessible to a thread without interfering with other threads i.e. to access request sent from client.

+For g, the data is lost after the context ends and is not an appropriate place to store data between requests.
+Use session instead.

 ```
 curent_app      Application Context     Application instance for active application
 g               Application Context     Object that the app can use for temporary storage during handling of request; reset with each request